alphagov-mirror/re-team-manual/source/documentation/automate-on-call-interruptible.md

 ## Observe

-### AlertManager
+### Alertmanager

 #### On call

-The Observe AlertManager deployment is used by several programme's services to route alerts to other systems like PagerDuty.
+The Observe Alertmanager deployment is used by several programme's services to route alerts to other systems like PagerDuty.
 It is part of Observe's Prometheus service.
-AlertManager is deployed to ECS Fargate by [concourse](https://cd.gds-reliability.engineering/teams/autom8/pipelines/prometheus).
+Alertmanager is deployed to ECS Fargate by [concourse](https://cd.gds-reliability.engineering/teams/autom8/pipelines/prometheus).
-AlertManager instances are clustered together to handle (among other things) deduplication of downstream alerting (each prometheus instance sends alerts to all the AlertManager instances).
+Alertmanager instances are clustered together to handle (among other things) deduplication of downstream alerting (each prometheus instance sends alerts to all the Alertmanager instances).

 The most probable source of any kind of event will be cronitor.